hkdas21/MCT-India-Summit-Internal/Instructions/Labs/2-define-the-challenge.md

   **Sample Prompt:**

     ```text
-    I’m investigating common day-to-day issues I face at work, such as processes, collaboration, or time management.
+    I’m investigating common day-to-day issues I face during training, such as time management, Class Engagement, Learner retentuon as an MCT.
 Look at recent conversations from my Teams chats and emails related to [your role focus, i.e., content development, technical training, program management].
 Summarize the key issues or pain points mentioned in the last 6 months and limit the output to the top 3 most relevant issues only.
 Show the results in a table with:

     - Title: Short label for the issue
     - Problem Statement: Write each as a clear and concise statement of the challenge
     - Frequency: How often it comes up (e.g., number of mentions)
     ```

-  > **Note:** Replace the text within brackets with your specific role focus (e.g., program management).
+  > **Note:** Replace the text within brackets with your specific role focus (e.g.,Courseware rampup).

   > **Tip:**
   >